tmteam/NFun/Specs/Arrays.md

 ### Slice with step [::]

 ```
-$a[$b:$e:$s]
+a[b:e:s]
 ```
-allows you to get new array, that takes only every 's'-th element of origin array, starts from i-th element of origin array and ends with j-th element of origin array
+allows you to get new array, that takes only every 's'-th element of origin array, starts from b-th element of origin array 'a' and ends with e-th element of origin array

 'b', 'e', s has type of int32.
 The enumeration starts with 0